 Revelation 7:9-15

 Many of us struggle to focus on what is really happening.
-The angels are a good a guide.
+The angels are good guides.
 Compared to us, even the lowest angel is more powerful than we can imagine.
 The angels, during the Mass in heaven as described by John, are prostrate and before the Lamb worshiping and praising Him.
 When we are distracted, we should remember this, and that our posture, at least interiorly, should be equally humble.

 Revelation 19:5-9